usc-isi-i2/ta2-minmod-infra/README.md

 ## Admin

 We provide [APIs](https://minmod.isi.edu/api/v1/docs#/admin) to list the users and create users (need admin access).
 We also provide commands to create/delete users from files (no need permission -- see [ta2-minmod-kg/minmodkg/api/**main**.py](https://github.com/DARPA-CRITICALMAAS/ta2-minmod-kg/blob/main/minmodkg/api/__main__.py)).
 One way to execute these commands is to attach to the `api` container (e.g., `docker compose exec -it api bash`) and run them there.

+For the full new-user onboarding process (starting from the account request form), see [docs/onboarding-new-user.md](./docs/onboarding-new-user.md).

+## Recovering from a Server Reboot

+`docker compose up` alone is not enough after a reboot — the Postgres and Fuseki data stores are started separately and won't come back automatically.
+See [docs/system-reboot-recovery.md](./docs/system-reboot-recovery.md) for the full ordered list of commands.